stuartpb/petlogs/petlog-stukilla.md

 setting defaults from a thread on Thingiverse (center origin, build area 227x148x150, top X/Y/Z/E speeds 2500/2500/200/300, 2 extruders)

+### stuff not working

+installing the GPX plugin in OctoPrint

+running `sudo usermod -aG uucp stuart` so I can connect to the serial ports

 ## asked questions

 ### why is my video performance so bad?